Social anxiety: Measures and treatment

-Many types of treatments are available for Social Anxiety Disorder.
-The disorder can more effectively be treated if identified early (i.e., in the early teenage years when SAD onset usually occurs), considering individual patients’ backgrounds and needs, and often through combining behavioural and pharmacological interventions.
-The first line treatment for social anxiety disorder is cognitive behavioral therapy (CBT) with medications recommended only in those who are not interested in therapy.
+Many types of treatments are available for Social Anxiety Disorder (SAD).
+The disorder can more effectively be treated if identified early, such as in the early teenage years when SAD onset usually occurs.
+Treatment is made more effective by considering individual patients’ backgrounds and needs and often by combining behavioral and pharmacological interventions.
+The first-line treatment for social anxiety disorder is cognitive behavioral therapy (CBT), with medications recommended only in those who are not interested in therapy.
 CBT is effective in treating social phobia, whether delivered individually or in a group setting.
 The cognitive and behavioral components seek to change thought patterns and physical reactions to anxiety-inducing situations.
-The cognitive part of cognitive behavioral therapy helps individuals with social anxiety decrease and practice unhelpful thoughts and allow new patterns of positive thinking.
-The behavioral component involves group therapy to help build up confidence.
+The cognitive part of CBT helps individuals with social anxiety challenge unhelpful thoughts and allow new patterns of positive or realistic thinking.
+The behavioral component involves taking action to challenge the identified negative thoughts, such as participating in an anxiety-inducing activity that isn't dangerous in reality.
+Challenging behaviors in this way is part of exposure therapy.
 The attention given to social anxiety disorder has significantly increased since 1999 with the approval and marketing of drugs for its treatment.
 Prescribed medications include several classes of antidepressants: selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), and monoamine oxidase inhibitors (MAOIs).
 Other commonly used medications include beta blockers and benzodiazepines.
-It is the most common anxiety disorder with up to 10% of people being affected at some point in their life.
-Other treatments that individuals with social anxiety may find helpful include massages, meditation, mindfulness, hypnotherapy and acupuncture although it does not help make a full recovery of social anxiety it does decrease some.
+SAD is the most common anxiety disorder, with up to 10% of people being affected at some point in their life.
+Other treatments that individuals with social anxiety may find helpful include massages, meditation, mindfulness, hypnotherapy, and acupuncture.

-Evolutionary and genetic theories
+Development and evolutionary theories

-There are a number of evolutionary theories on how social anxiety may have developed, the most prominent of which is exclusion theory.

-Social anxiety may have developed from fearful temperament and either underdeveloped social skills or excessive socialization of a child to the point that they are hyper-aware of inappropriate social situations.

-Genetic inheritance of a high level of sensory processing sensitivity.

-Prepared by evolutionary history to have anxiety (fear) towards objects and situations which were previously perceived as a threat by our early ancestors.